 - 7. As health workers practice counseling, walk around the room to observe these role plays.
 After all three roles plays have been completed, DISCUSS each role play.
 Share your observations, correct any misinformation, and answer questions. - 8.
 Use the package insert or checklist to REVIEW the main points to include in a CycleBeads counseling session.

-- CycleBeads and package insert

-- CycleBeads counseling checklist

-- All the large panels of the package insert
+- CycleBeads and package insert (see Appendix 1) - CycleBeads counseling checklist (see Appendix 2) - All the large panels of the package insert

 Sample role play I